Young Lawyers Resilience Training

 Building better, more resilient legal professionals •

-I am a speaker, workshop facilitator, and career coach who is passionate about helping young professionals to thrive in their careers.
-Equipped with a legal background, I understand the issues recent grads are facing, and the support they require to address them.
+I’m a workshop facilitator and career coach with a legal background, who is passionate about helping young professionals to thrive in their careers.

 As a program facilitator in your firm, I’ll: